aaasoft/Quick.Protocol/README.md

 Quick.Protocol
 =====

-A simple protocol for TCP,Pipelin,SerialPort.
+A simple protocol for TCP,Pipeline,SerialPort.
 The easiest way how to use Quick.Protocol is via the Quick.Protocol NuGet package.

 Server Sample: